keboola/website/request-demo.md

       its data.
 Our BDM has allowed us to elevate conversations from the tactical to the strategic helping us provide a scalable platform and greater business value.
+  - name: Vinh Buu, Manager of Shopper Data at Ivanhoe Cambridge
+    desc: Keboola allows us to integrate data from proprietary platforms and correlate them with data from industry-leading solutions.
+Keboola is a facilitator to the business in our quest to gain market intelligence.I see Keboola as an extension of our team.
+  - {}
+  - {}

 ---